Condensing and Extracting Against Online Adversaries: Introduction

+\paragraph{Practical applications to fault-tolerant distributed computing} One common scenario in distributed computing is that of many agents (e.g., servers in a network) attempting to collectively take a decision using several rounds of communication over a common broadcast channel in the presence of computationally unbounded adversarial agents, which render cryptographic primitives ineffective.
+Protocols for collective coin flipping, leader election, and collective sampling are prime examples of this scenario that have been intensively studied (\cite{ben-or_collective_1989, goldreich_fault-tolerant_1991, dodis2006fault, alonnoar93collective, feige99} and many more).
+In \cref{sec:intro-application coin flipping sampling}, we explain how condensing or extracting from \oNOSFs can be viewed as a variant of these protocols.
+As a consequence, our new results on condensers provide a new protocol for collective sampling and impossibility results for these protocols can be translated into lower bounds against extractors and condensers for \oNOSFs.

 \paragraph{Organization} The remainder of our introduction is structured as follows.
 We give an overview of previous work in \cref{subsec:intro-previous work} before presenting our main existential and explicit condenser results in \cref{subsec:intro-new condenser constructions}.
 In \cref{subsec:intro-online influence}, we present our results on the limits of extraction from \oNOSFs.
-In \cref{subsec:intro-application coin flipping sampling}, we show how our results on condensers have implications for collective coin flipping and sampling protocols.
+Later on, in \cref{sec:intro-application coin flipping sampling}, we explain how our results on condensers have implications for collective coin flipping and sampling protocols.